Opinion | Republicans must go cold turkey to escape the Trump cult

 Using the intervention analogy, Republicans cannot imbibe just a little of the MAGA fumes and hope to recover.
 They cannot escape the dependence on the former president while refusing to denounce the Big Lie that the election was stolen, pining for his help in 2022 or perpetuating the debunked claim of widespread voter fraud.
 There is no way to tolerate just a tiny bit of the “poisonous extremism” we have seen on display.
 They must go cold turkey.

 There is no mystery about how to dissociate themselves from white supremacists, QAnon followers, Proud Boys, anti-Semites and racists.
 Denounce the conspiracy theories that brought us the attack on the Capitol.
 Throw out the white supremacists and other anti-democratic elements.
 Stop screaming “fraud” as an excuse to disenfranchise voters.
-Start making policy arguments on the merits (decrying “socialism” does not count.)
+Start making policy arguments on the merits (decrying “socialism” does not count).

 Unless they quit their dependence on a crazed MAGA base and addiction to white grievance politics, the GOP will not recover.
 And as anyone familiar with 12-step programs knows, the first step is admitting you have a problem.